-In response to the Millennium Drought, the NSW Government commissioned the Sydney Desalination Plant on the coast at Kurnell, between Botany Bay and the Tasman Sea.
+In response to the Millennium Drought, the NSW Government commissioned theon the coast at Kurnell, between Botany Bay and the Tasman Sea.

 Desalination has provided an extra source of water for Sydney that doesn't rely on rain.
 It's an important part of the NSW Government's plan to make sure we have enough water for the future.

-In Australia and in many other countries, water is scarce and people have developed many ways to collect and store water.
-Many people, particularly in rural areas, rely on a variety of water sources other than rivers and oceans.
+In Australia and in many other countries, water is scarce.
+People have developed many ways to collect and store water.
 These include groundwater and rainwater tanks.

-Rainwater tanks collect water you can use in your garden.
+Rainwater tanks collect water that you can use in your garden.